NBA Trade Deadline: Will Sixers' Ben Simmons Finally Be Traded?

 PHILADELPHIA (CBS) — The NBA trade deadline is on Thursday and the rumor mill is starting to heat up as we inch closer to the day several teams across the association could make season-altering trades.
 Will the Sixers finally trade their disgruntled All-Star Ben Simmons?

-Or will president of basketball operations Daryl Morey stand firm and hold onto Simmons for another player during the offseason?READ MORE: Man Wanted For 3 Armed Robberies At Multiple Philadelphia SEPTA Stations Taken Into Police Custody, Officials Say
+Or will president of basketball operations Daryl Morey stand firm and hold onto Simmons for another player during the offseason?READ MORE: Several Passengers Injured After New Jersey Transit Bus Crashes On Atlantic City Expressway In Hammonton

 Below, CBS3 put together of list of teams the Sixers could trade Simmons to before the deadline.